chaoss/metrics/activity-metrics/open-issue-age.md

   - Referring back to issue resolution efficiency, is there a type of issue that is "stagnant" and not closed which we would not like to include?
   - Should we throw away outliers that remain open extraordinarily long?
+  - Might a survey of repositories yield a collection of tags that equate to "long term issue", adn could be filtered out?

 ## 2. Use Cases